 Lighting and Application

-BR30 bulbs deliver soft-edged, directional light and can typically be found in general household light fixtures, recessed can lighting, and/or track lighting.
+BR30 light bulbs deliver soft-edged, directional light and can typically be found in general household light fixtures, recessed can lighting, and/or track lighting.
 Their lighting is less precise and produces less shadow than PAR bulbs, but they are great for fixtures that use dimmer switches.

 PAR lamps deliver strong, narrow to wide, directional light.
 They are traditionally used outdoors as aircraft landing lights, security lighting, or indoors for concerts, movie production, and theater.